GENERAL DESCRIPTION OF OPERATION

 E. Spent Acid Filtration

 Acid recovered by wringing always contains entrained particles of nitrocellulose.
 This nitrocellulose, if allowed to remain during storage, would increase the nitrosyl content of the acid at the expense of using nitric and sulfuric acids.
 In addition, the probability of acid tank fires would be increased.
-Therefore, all spent nitrating acid is filtered as soon as it leaves the wringers.
+Therefore, all spent nitrating acid was filtered as soon as it leaves the wringers.

 F. Acid Fume Recovery